gongluck/CVIP/tools/command.md

 --all
   Equivalent to specifying --file-header, --program-headers, --sections, --symbols, --relocs, --dynamic, --notes, --version-info, --arch-specific, --unwind, --section-groups and --histogram.
   Note - this option does not enable --use-dynamic itself, so if that option is not present on the command line then dynamic symbols and dynamic relocs will not be displayed.
+-W
+--wide
+  Don't break output lines to fit into 80 columns.
+By default readelf breaks section header and segment listing lines for 64-bit ELF files, so that they fit into 80 columns.
+This option causes readelf to print each section header resp. each segment one a single line, which is far more readable on terminals wider than 80 columns.
 ```

 #### objdump